meAakashDas/SEM-1-Softwarica_Booking_System/README.md

 ### For Regular Users

-- Sign up and login to your account
+- Sign up and login to your account and Forgot Password
 - Browse hotels with ratings and see what amenities they have
 - Search for hotels by city/location
 - Book rooms by picking check-in and check-out dates